 When students are not satisfied with a new seat, I tell them that I take requests after class for very specific reasons.
 This request cannot be “I want to sit with ____________.”
 If they feel that they cannot see from their seat (which is hard with these groups since everyone has a pretty good eyeline of all activities) or they feel they cannot focus for any reason, they can talk to me.
 I then discreetly make changes without letting students know why I am making the changes.
 It’s not “Hey!
 Cory can’t see so we are changing seats!”
 It might be, “Hey Cory, you’re really good in this unit and Sean was looking for someone to review with.
 Do you mind if I move you to this group for now?”
 (Then I never change them back and everyone forgets about it anyways, and Cory is in a new seat where he feels more comfortable.)

-For me and my students, this system has worked really well for me over the past 7 years.
-I love that it’s easy for both me and the students to move around.
-I love that there is room for different seating arrangements for different activities.
+For me and my students, this system has worked really well for me over the past 8 years.
+I love that it’s easy for both me and the students to move around, and that there is room for different seating arrangements for different activities.
 I love that the groups are always ready.
-Pairs are easy to make.
-Classroom management has become easier.
-Student community building is stronger.
+Pairs are easy to make, and classroom management has become easier.
+Student community building is stronger, and they are more engaged in my lessons.
+I could keep going!
 There are so many reasons that I love these groups, and maybe you will too!

 Thank you for explaining your reasoning about the different seating plans.
 I like the small groups and have tried them, but sometimes the side-chats are hard for me to manage and discourage.
 Also, when you give assessments, how do you minimize wandering eyes?